wildmountainfarms/solarthing/other/docs/quickstart.md

 sudo systemctl enable solarthing-<program type> # Run on boot sudo systemctl start solarthing-<program type> # Start the service now
 ```
+**NOTE: Once you start the `solarthing-<program type>` service, you should NOT run `./run.sh` until you stop the service**.
+You can stop the service like this: `sudo systemctl stop solarthing-<program type>`

+Now SolarThing should be set up and running!

+---

+---

 ### Run Without systemd service
 There are many platforms that don't have systemd: Mac, Windows, and plenty of different Linux Distros.